Yes, New Look is a fast fashion brand.

 New Look’s clothes are cheap, and notably ‘short-lived’ products according to Good On You.
 I grew up wearing New Look clothes (as the only modern retail store at my local shopping centre) and can agree with this statement.

 When it comes to sustainability, the brand is actively working to improve its transparency, and this is reflected in its Fashion Transparency Index score below.
-I appreciated the clarity with which New Look lists its 572 Tier 1 factory partners and the supply chain graphic they share on their corporate site:
+I appreciated the clarity with which New Look lists its 572 Tier 1 factory partners (page now hidden) and the supply chain graphic they share on their corporate site:

 However, there’s more to be done – New Look’s approximate 360 lesser tier factories were simply dumped into a spreadsheet without any analysis at all.